ibm-cloud-docs/vmwaresolutions/services/managinghtdc.md

 # Managing HyTrust DataControl
 {: #managinghtdc}

-To manage the HyTrust DataControl service (HTDC), access the HTDC WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the HTDC console from the vSphere Web Client.
+To manage the HyTrust® DataControl® service (HTDC), access the HTDC WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the HTDC console from the vSphere® Web Client.

 ## Accessing the HyTrust DataControl WebGUI from the VMware Solutions console
 {: #managinghtdc-accessing-webgui}